Iamthelaw/notes/✅ code-complete.md

 ##### Release builds in the morning

-Some groups have found that they prefer to build over- night, smoke test in the early morning, and release new builds in the morning rather than the afternoon.
+Some groups have found that they prefer to build overnight, smoke test in the early morning, and release new builds in the morning rather than the afternoon.

 ##### Build and smoke test even under pressure

 Under stress, developers lose some of their discipline.
-They feel pres- sure to take construction shortcuts that they would not take under less stressful circum- stances.
+They feel pressure to take construction shortcuts that they would not take under less stressful circumstances.
 They review and test their own code less carefully than usual.
 The code tends toward a state of entropy more quickly than it does during less stressful times.

 #### What Kinds of Projects Can Use the Daily Build Process?